Walk 5 covers the coast between Trewent Holiday Park at Freshwater East and heading eastwards to Manorbier Village.

-We walked on to Swanlake Bay and headed down onto the deserted beach with the only sound being the waves gently breaking on to the shore.
-Just a perfect scene.
+At Swanlake Bay we headed down onto the deserted beach with the only sound being the waves gently breaking on to the shore.

-Back on the path and there’s a climb across a sloping hillside (the track can be seen on the photo above) to reach a headland.
-Pausing here and taking in the view back to the bay is enough to “stop you in your tracks” (and we did), it is simply stunning scenery.
+Back on the path there’s a gradual climb across a sloping hillside (the track can be seen on the photo above) to reach a headland.
+Take the opportunity to pause here and appreciate the views of stunning coastal scenery.

-Walking onwards we reach another headland and Manorbier Bay comes into view, albeit obscured by a mid morning mist rolling in low over the sea for a dramatic effect.
-The path meanders downhill steeply here and creates a sort of zigzag effect as it descends.
+We soon reach another headland and Manorbier Bay comes into view, albeit obscured by a mid morning mist rolling in low over the sea for a dramatic effect.
+The path meanders steeply on a zigzag track downhill.

-From this point onwards the path follows along the gentle sloping ground high above the rugged and rocky coastline.
+From here the path trails along sloping ground high above the rugged and rocky coastline.
 There are open views on the approach to Manorbier Beach with fine views of the headland known as “Priest’s Nose” on the opposite side of the bay.

 We follow the path across the cliff side on a gentle incline until reaching the magnificent Manorbier Beach.
 It’s a popular spot during the summer when on a fine day the beach scene is perhaps as good as any in the med!